Internationally Educated Applicants

 I am applying from outside Canada and the United States

-If your education was completed outside of Canada or the U.S. , you will be required to have your education transcripts evaluated, at your expense, by a recognized credentialing service such as WES or ICES, before they are submitted to the College.
+If your education was completed outside of Canada or the U.S. , you will be required to have your education transcripts evaluated, at your expense, by a recognized credentialing service such as WES, ICES or IQAS, before they are submitted to the College.
 This evaluation is advisory only and does not guarantee recognition of your qualifications.

 I think I am qualified; how do I apply to become a Professional Biologist (RPBio)?

 If you do not meet the criteria of the MRA with the Society of Biology the following instructions outline the application process to become a RPBio.